 Just them horehound sticks.

-other spellings: horehound candy, and horehound drops
+variations: horehound candy, horehound drops

 ★ Horehound candy was often bought at general stores when nothing sweeter was around.
 Kids didn’t always like the taste, but it was candy - and that was enough. ★

-Origin
+Origin and Etymology

 Horehound is a bitter mint-family herb (Marrubium vulgare) used since ancient times.
 Appalachian and Southern families boiled it into syrups, drops, or candy as both a treat and a remedy.

-Notes
+Usage Notes

 Strong in Appalachian and Southern memory - tied to both medicine and old-time country stores.
 Today, horehound candy is sold as a nostalgic sweet in some specialty shops.